HoGentTIN/linux-training-hogent/modules/scripting_loops/040_scripting_loops_practice.md

 4. Write a script that uses an `until` loop to count down from 8 to 4.

-5. Write a script that counts the number of files ending in `.txt` in the current directory.
+5. Write a script that uses a for loop to count the number of files ending in `.txt` in the current directory and displays a message "There are N files ending in .txt".

-6. Wrap an `if` statement around the script so it is also correct when there are zero files ending in `.txt`.
+6. Improve the script with conditional statements so the displayed message is also correct when there are zero files or one file ending in `.txt`.